aerosol/anxibits-hugo/content/post/2018-04-23-kobo-on-wallabag-self-hosted-read-later.md

 ### Ah Yes, The Gotchas

-  - the service itself is really slow.
+  - The service itself is really slow.
 Perhaps I got used to some ridiculous standards recently, but yeah... it takes a good 10-20 seconds for the clients to catch up properly.